As seen in The Guardian (29th March 2020)

 As it was custom built, this cabin is totally unique - from a super-sized platform bed to its innovative off-grid facilities, and giving back what it takes from the environment, Hutty is simplistic bliss within Pembrokeshire National Park.

-Sticking with the eco theme, a long drop toilet sits in a little copse close to the hut, and an open air shower block is designated to the hut near the communal buildings on site.
+Sticking with the eco theme, the toilet sits in a little copse close to the hut, and an open-air shower block is designated to the hut near the communal buildings on site.

 There's a converted barn which offers somewhere to chill and hang out if the Irish sea pushes over some rainclouds, and includes a dart board, a guitar, a bar area, sofas, fridges and an honesty shop full of goodies.